People With Disabilities

 - Dinnersite lists wheelchair-accessible restaurants in the Netherlands, listed by province and place name.
 The site shows which establishments are wheelchair accessible and whether the toilets are likewise accessible.
 Additional information on parking facilities and public transport (in Dutch and English)

-- The Foundation for travelling for physically disabled people organises trips to far away countries
+- The Foundation for travelling for physically disabled people (in Dutch) organises trips to far away countries

-- Picture Holidays will search for holiday destinations and accommodation for disabled people
+- Picture Holidays (in Dutch) will search for holiday destinations and accommodation for disabled people

 Calibre Audio Books: UK charity, Calibre, supplies audio books in English on cassette or disk to visually impaired and disabled people.
 The free service is available to members (registration can be made via the website).
 Free postal service is available to anywhere in Europe.